metio/terraform-provider-k8s/docs/data-sources/k8s_mariadb_com_connection_v1alpha1_manifest.md

 Required:

-- `password_secret_key_ref` (Attributes) PasswordSecretKeyRef is a reference to the password to use for configuring the Connection.If the referred Secret is labeled with 'k8s.mariadb.com/watch', updates may be performed to the Secret in order to update the password. (see [below for nested schema](#nestedatt--spec--password_secret_key_ref))
+- `password_secret_key_ref` (Attributes) PasswordSecretKeyRef is a reference to the password to use for configuring the Connection.
+If the referred Secret is labeled with 'k8s.mariadb.com/watch', updates may be performed to the Secret in order to update the password. (see [below for nested schema](#nestedatt--spec--password_secret_key_ref))
 - `username` (String) Username to use for configuring the Connection.

 Optional: